simdjson/simdjson/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+Note that a compiler warning is not a bug.

 **To Reproduce**
 Steps to reproduce the behaviour: provide a code sample if possible.

+If we cannot reproduce the issue, then we cannot address it.

+Note that a stack trace from your own program is not enough.

 **Configuration (please complete the following information if relevant):**
  - OS: [e.g. Ubuntu 16.04.6 LTS]